-As part of our COVID 19 response, WIC will continue to hold appointments by phone through September 30.
+As part of our COVID 19 response, WIC will continue to hold appointments by phone until further notice.
 The following information will help WIC families complete phone appointments successfully.

 What to Expect